-This unit introduces students to the concept of sustainable buildings and enables them to demonstrate understanding of how the form, fabric, and equipment of a building affect its environmental impact.
+This module introduces students to the concept of sustainable buildings and enables them to demonstrate understanding of how the form, fabric, and equipment of a building affect its environmental impact.
 An understanding of the passive and active design principles of sustainable building will be developed through a live design project.

 BIM Frameworks (15 credits)

 This module provides an introduction to Building Information Modelling (BIM) from a holistic perspective.
 BIM has emerged as the dominant paradigm for information and communication technology in architecture, engineering, and construction.
 This module covers BIM approaches, as well as the impact these have on the various AEC disciplines.